Iron is a mineral necessary for many bodily functions. If you don’t have enough iron in your body, it can cause iron deficiency anemia.

 Rather than low iron, one common cause of blurry vision is dry eye.
 Dry eye is a condition where the eyes don’t produce enough tears or lack essential tear components to keep the eyes lubricated.

 Dry eyes can be uncomfortable and affect your quality of life.
-But you can find lasting relief with dry eye therapy
+But you can find lasting relief with dry eye therapy.

-Eye Nutrition
+The Importance of Eye Nutrition

 In the same way that your body may need nutritional supplements to thrive, so does your ocular health.
 Foods rich in vitamins can lower the risk of age-related macular degeneration (AMD), cataracts, and dry eye later in life.